H.R. 7136: Special Operator Protection Act of 2026

 5

-Restricted personal information includes exact categories such as date of birth, Social Security number, home address, home phone number, mobile phone number, personal email, home fax number, and biometric data, along with photos of a person’s face or home when linked to the person’s name and place of employment.
+Restricted personal information includes date of birth, Social Security number, home address, home and mobile phone numbers, personal email, home fax, and biometric data — plus photos of the person's face or home when linked to their name and place of employment.

 6